-Today is National Rescue Dog Day
+Today is National Rescue Dog Day!

 Today is National Rescue Dog Day, aka, the perfect excuse to celebrate the rescued dog(s) in your life!

-Fostering is also an excellent way to commemorate the occasion, because many homeless pups just need a break from the noisy shelter environment and a chance to practice their socialization.
-This arrangement works out rather well for the foster parents, too, because many people have credited their pets with helping them navigate the mental and emotional challenges of life in quarantine.
+Fostering is also an excellent way to commemorate this important occasion because many shelter pups just need a break from the noisy shelter and a chance to practice their socialization.
+This arrangement often works out well for foster parents, too, case in point being all the people who’ve credited pets with helping them through the pandemic.

 But even if you don’t have the time or space to adopt or foster, there are still plenty of ways to help rescued dogs.
 For example, shelters are always in need of donations, especially as COVID-19 has forced them to cancel events and fundraising.
 Volunteering is another excellent way to give back.

 In the meantime, let’s celebrate our rescued dogs on social media, which is an excellent way to champion your shelter pet and spread the word about animal rescue.